 - 1. High school diploma or equivalency. - 2.
-Completion, within the last 5 years, of the following high school or college courses with a minimum grade of "C" - HS algebra II with a grade of C or better and a placement score above intermediate algebra; or College MATH137, or equivalent, with a grade of "C" or better. - Two sciences, one must be biology with a lab.
-The biology requirement may be achieved by HS biology with a lab with a grade of "C" or better; or one semester of college biology with a grade of "C" or better (NVCC A & P I requires BIOH105 or BIOH105 requirement may be achieved by successful completion of CLEP or examination administered by the STEM Division). - 3.
+Completion, within the last 5 years, of the following high school or college courses with a minimum grade of "C" - HS algebra II with a grade of C or better and a placement score above intermediate algebra; or College MAT\H137, or equivalent, with a grade of "C" or better. - Two sciences, one must be biology with a lab.
+The biology requirement may be achieved by HS biology with a lab with a grade of "C" or better; or one semester of college biology with a grade of "C" or better (NVCC A & P I requires BIO\H105 or BIO\H115.
+The BIO\H105 requirement may be achieved by successful completion of CLEP or examination administered by the STEM Division). - 3.
 Qualified achievement on College Placement Tests.
 Remedial courses must be completed before acceptance into the program. - 4.
 Application deadline is January 15 of each year.
 All application and program deadlines are strictly enforced.
 Failure to adhere to deadlines will disqualify a candidate for consideration for admission. - 5.
 Consideration for admission requires all minimally qualified applicants to attend a mandatory program information session.
 Applicants will be notified by mail to schedule attendance at a session.
 The deadline to register for an information session is strictly enforced. - 6.
 Medical examination report by a physician (within three months) which describes the physical and emotional health of the applicant.
 Completion and verification of all required immunizations before beginning classes. - 7.
 Be able to perform the skills needed as a radiographer, as outlined in the program's Technical Standards. - 8.
 Submission of all application materials including high school transcripts, college records and radiology program records when applicable. - 9.
 Admitted students must provide proof of a Health Care Provider course in Basic Life Support (BLS) from the American Heart Association prior to beginning class.
 The Division of Continuing Education offers BLS courses throughout the summer. - 10.
 Selection of candidates for admission is based upon academic history of the applicant.
-Overall high school and/or college GPA, Math GPA, Science GPA, and successfully completed general education courses in the radiology curriculum are used to rank candidates. - 11.
+Overall high school and/or college GPA, Math GPA, Science GPA, and successfully completed general education courses in the radiology curriculum are used to rank candidates.
+A minimum GPA of 2.50 is required by all applicants seeking admission into the Radiologic Technology program - 11.
 The American Registry of Radiologic Technologists (ARRT) requirements concerning individuals with a previous criminal conviction may eliminate a student from sitting for the certification examination.
 A previous criminal record includes but may not be restricted to misdemeanor drug possession charges, DUI, felony convictions, military court martial, and proceedings where a plea of nolo contendere was entered.
 Individuals may contact the ARRT at (615) 687-0048 privately for clarification of their eligibility status.
 ARRT certification is required to obtain a radiographer's license in Connecticut and many other states.

-Additionally, students may be required by a clinical affiliate to undergo a criminal background check prior to attending assignments in their facility.
-Students that do not pass a criminal background check may be excluded from the clinical site and may not not able to meet the competencies required for the program.
+Additionally, all accepted students may be required to undergo a criminal background check prior to the start of the first-year fall semester.
+The student is responsible for the cost of the background check.
+Students who do not pass a criminal background check may be excluded from the clinical site and may not be able to meet the competencies required for the program.
 If you feel that this may apply to you, please consider your acceptance into the NVCC Radiologic Technology Program carefully.
 If you have any questions, please call the Director of Allied Health, Nursing and Physical Education at 203-575-8057.